One-Step Diffusion-Based Image Compression with Semantic Distillation: Methodology

 We use LPIPS \cite{zhang2018unreasonable} as the perceptual loss and $L_{1}$ as the pixel loss. $R$ is the bitrate loss from the quad-tree-based spatial entropy model \cite{Li_2023_CVPR,li2024neural}, and $L_{aux}$ is the semantic distillation loss (Eq.~\ref{eq:1}).
 The hyperparameter $\lambda$ controls the compression ratio and $\alpha$ is the weight of semantic distillation loss.

 \textbf{Stage II: Hybrid-domain Perceptual Learning.} This stage fine-tunes the one-step diffusion model to enhance perceptual realism without degrading fidelity.
 The latent compression module is fixed to improve training stability \cite{mentzer2020high}.
 Prior work has shown that pixel-level optimization alone is insufficient for optimal perceptual quality \cite{jia2024generative}.
 Thus, we adopt a joint training strategy in both pixel and latent domains.
 Specifically, we integrate the diffusion-based distillation method from \cite{yin2024improved}, which transfers generation knowledge from a pretrained multi-step diffusion teacher.
-The training also involves both perceptual supervision from the pixel domain and adversarial alignment in the latent domain, which ensures the fidelity by aligning reconstruction with the original image.
+The training also involves both perceptual supervision from the pixel domain and adversarial alignment in the latent domain, which ensures fidelity by aligning reconstruction with the original image.
 The total loss is:

-Here, $\epsilon_{real}$ and $\epsilon_{fake}$ denote the real and fake score network in the teacher model, and $\tilde{y}'_t$ is the noised latent at timestep $t$. $Disc$ refers to the discriminator. $\beta$ and $\gamma$ balance the pixel and adversarial losses.
-Additional implementation details are provided in the supplementary material.
+Here, $\epsilon_{real}$ and $\epsilon_{fake}$ denote the real and fake score networks in the teacher model, and $\tilde{y}'_t$ is the noised latent at timestep $t$. $Disc$ refers to the discriminator. $\beta$ and $\gamma$ balance the pixel and adversarial losses.
+Additional implementation and loss details are provided in the supplementary material.